Orch3strator/w3rkstatt/docs/CTM.md

 - File: [hostname].json - custome config file

 ## Control-M Alert Configuration
-Do not enable SNMP if you are not going to use it.
+:one: &nbsp;Do not enable SNMP if you are not going to use it.
+:two: &nbsp;If any of the SNMP related parameters were changed in the CCM, make sure to cycle the Gateway(s) to make these changes take effect.
+:three: &nbsp;Check the Gateway log files ($HOME/ctm_em/log/gtw_log*)

 - :arrow_right: &nbsp;SNMPHost: Define the hostname of the SNMP server where the alerts are sent.
 - :arrow_right: &nbsp;SNMPSendActive: Change the value to 1 to generate SNMP messages for Active Alerts.